Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <summary>Initial setup</summary>

 **AI Unlimited base URL**

 The URL you used to access the setup.
 You received it when you installed the manager.

+**Service log level**

+The level of detail to see in AI Unlimited service logs.

 **Engine IP network type**

 Select **Private** if you're deploying the engine in the same Virtual Private Cloud as AI Unlimited.

-Public or Private refers to how AI Unlimited should communicate with the engine.
+**Public** or **Private** refers to how AI Unlimited should communicate with the engine.
 The engine might have a public IP address, a private IP address, or both.
 Indicate the type of IP address to which AI Unlimited should connect.

 **Service TLS certificate** and **Service TLS certificate key**